PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 clear -- clear row values in memory
 -----------------------------------

-.. method:: DB.clear(table, [a])
+.. method:: DB.clear(table, [row])

     Clear row values in memory

     :param str table: name of table
-    :param dict a: optional dictionary of values
+    :param dict row: optional dictionary of values
     :returns: an empty row
     :rtype: dict

 This method clears all the attributes to values determined by the types.
-Numeric types are set to 0, Booleans are set to ``'f'``, dates are set to ``'now()'`` and everything else is set to the empty string.
-If the array argument is present, it is used as the array and any entries matching attribute names are cleared with everything else left unchanged.
+Numeric types are set to 0, Booleans are set to ``'f'``, and everything else is set to the empty string.
+If the row argument is present, it is used as the row dictionary and any entries matching attribute names are cleared with everything else left unchanged.

 If the dictionary is not supplied a new one is created.

 delete -- delete a row from a database table
 --------------------------------------------

-.. method:: DB.delete(table, [d,] [key = val, ...])
+.. method:: DB.delete(table, [row], [col=val, ...])

     Delete a row from a database table

     :param str table: name of table
     :param dict d: optional dictionary of values
+    :param col: optional keyword arguments for updating the dictionary
     :rtype: None

 This method deletes the row from a table.
 It deletes based on the OID value